muhammadjamshed7/muhammadjamshed7/README.md

 ## 👋 Hi there, I'm Muhammad Jamshed!

-🌟 A passionate developer with expertise in Frontend Development, React.js, and MERN Stack.
+🌟 A passionate developer with expertise in Frontend Development, React.js, and the MERN Stack.

 💻 Currently working on exciting projects to improve user experiences.